 You have committed the first deadly video sin: You shot a video in portrait orientation.
 You didn’t mean to, and Horizon Camera will never tell.
 Rather, Horizon ensures that every video and photo you capture will have a landscape orientation, regardless of how you shot your scene.
 Even if you rotate your phone while capturing your video, the end result will still be horizontal.
 The software works by automatically leveling your photos and videos using your phone’s gyroscope while you record, correcting the orientation so that the scene is always parallel to the ground.
 The app features various resolutions, including VGA, HD, Full HD, and 4K, and supports 60 fps and 120 fps (slow motion), fun filters, geotagging, three leveling modes, and HDR photos.
 The app also supports various video aspect ratios like square 1:1, wide 16:9, and standard 4:3, and lets you record videos and photos with your front or back camera.
 A pro version costs $2 for extra filter packs and to remove the watermark.

-Mobile shooters seeking a full-featured video editor have come to the right place with KineMaster.
-It offers easy-to-use but powerful tools like multiple video layers, blending modes, voice-overs, chroma-key, speed controls, transitions, subtitles, stickers, and special effects.
-The app includes trim, splice, and crop tools, advanced time-lapse and slo-mo effects, and auto volume, ducking, and immersive volume envelope tools.
+If you’re shooting film out in the field and require a fully-equipped video editor, KineMaster may be the tool for you.
+This app has a user-friendly interface, but it’s equipped with powerful tools like multiple video layers, blending modes, voice-overs, chroma-key, speed controls, transitions, subtitles, stickers, and special effects.
+Trim, splice, or crop your clips with KineMaster, or add professional time-lapse or slow-motion effects.
+Modify your volume quality through auto volume, ducking, or other hands-on tools.
 Keyframe animation lets you add motion to layers, and the app also supports multiple aspect ratios.
-The app’s Asset Store offers music, clip graphics, fonts, stickers, and transitions to give videos a unique look.
-You can export up to 4K, 2160p video at 30 fps.
-New versions include a new reverse tool, recent speech modulations for the voice changer, expanded text settings, and a chroma key for image layers.
-To get rid of the watermark and add more premium assets, you’ll need to purchase a subscription to KineMaster Premium, costing $3.99 per month or $23 per year.
+The app’s Asset Store offers music, clip graphics, fonts, stickers, and transitions to give videos a special signature.
+Currently, you can export up to 4K, 2160p video at 30 fps.
+The app’s latest updates include a new reverse tool, recent speech modulations for the voice changer, advanced text settings, and a chroma-key for image layers.